ghiscoding/angular-markdown-editor/readme.md

 ```

 ### Editor extra buttons
 I really thought that some buttons were missing to go a great job (~~Strikethrough~~ &amp; **Table**).
 So I added them within the directive as an option.
-They are not enabled by default, so you will need to enable them manually if you do want to use them with the option of `addExtraButtons`.
+They are not enabled by default, so you will need to enable them manually, that is if you do want to use them.
+The option argument is `addExtraButtons` to `true`.
 ```
 <textarea markdown-editor="{addExtraButtons: true, 'iconlibrary': 'fa'}"...
 ```